benrules2/insta2000/README.md

 ## Important Note

-DISCLAIMER: While this project operates within Instagram's Terms of Service (TOS), Instagram may not approve of scraping.
-There is a small risk that your account could be flagged or banned.
+DISCLAIMER: While this project operates within my interpretation Instagram's Terms of Service (TOS), Instagram may not approve.
+There is a risk that your account could be flagged or banned.
 Use at your own risk!
-I personally haven't faced any issues but accept the possibility of account loss.
+I personally haven't faced any issues, but accept the possibility of account loss.

 ## Getting Started